ngimber/SD-DNA-PAINT/README.md

 SD-DNA-PAINT
 ==========

 DNA-PAINT (DNA point accumulation for imaging in nanoscale topography) is a powerful single-molecule localization microscopy technique with an image precision below 5 nm.
 We recently develloped the multicolor approach spectral demixinge (SD)-DNA-PAINT that is based on spectrally overlapping fluorophores that are excited by a single laser line and a simple dichroic-based emission splitter to image short and long wavelength components of the emission on two sides of the same camera [1].
 In order to use the emission from both channels we develloped an very precisse intensity-weighted multichannel registration procedure based on the intrinsic localization pairs.
+This method significantly increases the resolution from SD-DNA-PAINT and other spectral demixing aproaches (SD-dSTORM [5]).

 The included Python script performs the intensity-weighted multichannel registration procedure as decribed in Gimber et al. 2021 [1]:
   - Correction of chromatic errors